MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/dom-leaks.md

 1. In the **Detached Elements** feature, click the **Get Detached Elements** (![The Get Detached Elements icon](./dom-leaks-images/get-detached-elements-icon.png)) icon.

-   The **Detached Elements** feature displays all of the detached elements of the page.
+   The **Detached Elements** feature displays all of the detached elements of the webpage.
 When you switch to **Room 2** in the demo application, the messages that were generated in **Room 1** are no longer attached to the DOM, but they are still referenced by JavaScript:

    ![Get Detached Elements using the Detached Elements tool](./dom-leaks-images/get-detached-elements.png)